Yackerw/NetXEngine/README.md

 * Support for Cave Story Switch music

 ## Compiling
-NetXEngine can be compiled on Visual Studio 2017 and up (or according to base nxengine-evo, 2010 and up),
-MinGW-w64 (tested with TDM-GCC version 10.3.0), and MinGW32.
+NetXEngine can be compiled on Visual Studio 2017 and up, MinGW-w64 (tested with TDM-GCC version 10.3.0), and MinGW32.

 ### Visual Studio
 Follow the instructions on [nxengine-evo's wiki.](https://github.com/nxengine/nxengine-evo/wiki/Building-on-Windows)